Poster Author Information and Instructions

 The letter W, T, or F of the program/abstract/board number indicates the day (i.e., Wednesday, Thursday, or Friday) on which authors present their work.
 The number indicates the board you are to use for displaying your poster.
-Use the Interactive Poster Hall Floor Plan to find where your poster board is located.
+Floor plans and poster attendants will be available in Orlando to help you find your poster board.

 Designing Effective Posters